MicrosoftDocs/entra-docs/docs/identity/authentication/concept-resilient-controls.md

 ### Contingencies for user lockout

 Alternatively, your organization can also create contingency policies.
 To create contingency policies, you must define tradeoff criteria between business continuity, operational cost, financial cost, and security risks.
 For example, you may activate a contingency policy only to a subset of users, for a subset of apps, for a subset of clients, or from a subset of locations.
-Contingency policies will give administrators and end users access to apps and resources, during a disruption when no mitigation method was implemented.
+Contingency policies give administrators and end users access to apps and resources, during a disruption when no mitigation method was implemented.
 Microsoft recommends enabling contingency policies in [report-only mode](~/identity/conditional-access/howto-conditional-access-insights-reporting.md) when not in use so that administrators can monitor the potential impact of the policies should they need to be turned on.

  Understanding your exposure during a disruption helps reduce your risk and is a critical part of your planning process.
 To create your contingency plan, first determine the following business requirements of your organization:

 1. Determine your mission critical apps ahead of time: What are the apps that you must give access to, even with a lower risk/security posture?
 Build a list of these apps and make sure your other stakeholders (business, security, legal, leadership) all agree that if all access control goes away, these apps still must continue to run.
-You are likely going to end up with categories of:
+You're likely going to end up with categories of:
-   * **Category 1 mission critical apps** that cannot be unavailable for more than a few minutes, for example Apps that directly affect the revenue of the organization.
+   * **Category 1 mission critical apps** that can't be unavailable for more than a few minutes, for example Apps that directly affect the revenue of the organization.
    * **Category 2 important apps** that the business needs to be accessible within a few hours.
    * **Category 3 low-priority apps** that can withstand a disruption of a few days.
-2. For apps in category 1 and 2, Microsoft recommends you pre-plan what type of level of access you want to allow:
+2. For apps in category 1 and 2, Microsoft recommends you preplan what type of level of access you want to allow:
    * Do you want to allow full access or restricted session, like limiting downloads?
    * Do you want to allow access to part of the app but not the whole app?
    * Do you want to allow information worker access and block administrator access until the access control is restored?
-3. For those apps, Microsoft also recommends you plan which avenues of access you will deliberately open and which ones you will close:
+3. For those apps, Microsoft also recommends you plan which avenues of access you'll deliberately open and which ones you'll close:
    * Do you want to allow browser only access and block rich clients that can save offline data?
    * Do you want to allow access only for users inside the corporate network and keep outside users blocked?
    * Do you want to allow access from certain countries or regions only during the disruption?
-   * Do you want policies to the contingency policies, especially for mission critical apps, to fail or succeed if an alternative access control is not available?
+   * Do you want policies to the contingency policies, especially for mission critical apps, to fail or succeed if an alternative access control isn't available?

 #### Microsoft recommendations